Cheese and wine matching: Top tips and classic matches

 Cheese is coagulated fresh milk, a great way of preserving milk and a nutritious food capable of easy transportation.
 Typically it will be made from three principal sources of milk – a Cow, Ewe or Goat.
-However, Buffalo, Llama or even Yak milk can be employed.
+However, Buffalo, Llama or Yak milk can be employed.

 Bacteria acidify the milk before curdling it with rennet or a vegetarian alternative.
 The curds will form the cheese, while the whey is the liquid that is drained off.
 Indeed, it’s possible that the first cheese made was by accident, where fresh milk was stored and carried in the stomachs of ruminants, exposing it to rennet and so curdling it.

 The type of cheese made depends on various factors.
-The milk source, the strain of bacteria used, curd treatment and how long the cheese matures.
+The milk source, the strain of bacteria used, the curd treatment and finally, how long the cheese matures.
 No wonder then that there are so many different traditions and different examples!

-Five tips for wine and cheese matching
+Five Tips for Wine and cheese matching

 3. Cooked cheeses match red wines much more easily as heat completely alters both flavour and texture – think of all those lovely Italian pasta dishes made with cheese – delicious with young, tannic reds.

-And five more
+And Five more

-9. In a restaurant, if you have chosen a white wine for the starter, keep a glass of it back for the cheese; it’s likely to work better than saving some of the red from the main course.
+9. In a restaurant, if you have chosen a white wine for the starter, keep a glass back for the cheese; it’s likely to work better than saving some of the red from the main course.